Fuzzy simplicial sets and their application to geometric data analysis

-\begin{adjustwidth}{10mm}{10mm} In this article, we expand upon the concepts introduced in \cite{Spivak09} about the relationship between the category $\bo{UM}$ of uber metric spaces and the category $\bo{sFuz}$ of fuzzy simplicial sets.
+In this article, we expand upon the concepts introduced in \cite{Spivak09} about the relationship between the category $\bo{UM}$ of uber metric spaces and the category $\bo{sFuz}$ of fuzzy simplicial sets.
 We show that fuzzy simplicial sets can be regarded as natural combinatorial generalizations of metric relations.
-Furthermore, we take inspiration from UMAP (cf.~\cite{McInnes18}) to apply the theory to dimension reduction (manifold learning) and data visualization, while refining some of their constructions to put the corresponding theory on a more solid footing.
-A generalization of the adjunction between $\bo{UM}$ and $\bo{sFuz}$ will allow us to view the adjunctions used in both publications as special cases.
-Moreover, we derive an explicit description of colimits in $\bo{UM}$ and the realization functor $\te{Re}:\bo{sFuz}\to\bo{UM}$, as well as rigorous definitions of functors that make it possible to recursively merge sets of fuzzy simplicial sets.
-We show that $\bo{UM}$ and the category of extended-pseudo metric spaces $\bo{EPMet}$ can be embedded into $\bo{sFuz}$ and provide a description of the adjunctions between the category of truncated fuzzy simplicial sets and $\bo{sFuz}$, which we relate to persistent homology.
-Combining those constructions, we can show a surprising connection between the well-known dimension reduction methods UMAP and Isomap (cf.~\cite{Tenenbaum00}) and derive an alternative algorithm, which we call IsUMap, that combines some of the strengths of both methods.\footnote{The source code is available on github: \href{https://github.com/LUK4S-B/IsUMap}{https://github.com/LUK4S-B/IsUMap}} We compare it with UMAP and Isomap and provide explanations for observed differences. \end{adjustwidth}
+Furthermore, we take inspiration from UMAP (cf.~\cite{McInnes18}) to apply the theory to manifold learning, dimension reduction and data visualization, while refining some of their constructions.
+We generalize the adjunction between $\bo{UM}$ and $\bo{sFuz}$, derive an explicit description of colimits in $\bo{UM}$, and show that $\bo{UM}$ can be embedded into $\bo{sFuz}$.
+Furthermore, we prove analogous results for the category of extended-pseudo metric spaces $\bo{EPMet}$.
+We also provide rigorous definitions of functors that make it possible to recursively merge sets of fuzzy simplicial sets and provide a description of the adjunctions between the category of truncated fuzzy simplicial sets and $\bo{sFuz}$, which we relate to persistent homology.
+Combining those constructions, we can show a surprising connection between the well-known dimension reduction methods UMAP and Isomap (cf.~\cite{Tenenbaum00}) and derive an alternative algorithm, which we call IsUMap, that combines some of the strengths of both methods.\footnote{The source code is available on github: \href{https://github.com/LUK4S-B/IsUMap}{https://github.com/LUK4S-B/IsUMap}} Additionally, we developed a new embedding method that allows to preserve clusters detected in the original metric space that we construct from the data.
+The visualization of the optimization process gives the user information both about the inner-cluster distributions in the original metric space and their inter-cluster relations.
+We compare our new method with UMAP, Isomap and t-SNE on a series of low- and high-dimensional datasets and provide explanations for observed differences and improvements.